duoxianwulian/dxdop/README.md

 **Hardware Environment**

 Currently, dejaOS is compatible with various smart devices primarily based on Ingenic and EeasyTech chips, with more being added continuously.
-Refer to [the device list](./docs/devices.md).

 **Development Process**